mate-desktop/mate-desktop.org/blog/20180206-mate-1-20-released.md

   * MATE Terminal now supports background images, adds solarised themes and keybindings to switch tabs.
   * **Bookmarks now support GTK3+ locations**.
   * Atril, the document viewer, has had a massive overhaul and is better in every way.
 Yes, all ways.
 Better!
-    * In particular accessibility support for visually impaired users is considerably imporved.
+    * In particular accessibility support for visually impaired users is considerably improved.
   * The **Invest applet has been dropped** from MATE Applets.
     * The API, provided by Yahoo, has been discontinued and there is no reputable drop in replacement available.
   * Applets now size correctly based on the units displayed in the panel and many graphs are dynamically scaled graphs.